starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure-p1.md

 * Deploying Azure Automation Resources using PowerShell
 * Deploying a Nano Server in Azure from GitHub
 * Deploying IIS and ASP.NET Core to the Nano Server
-* Creating a Runbook to push changes from GitHub to the Nano Server

 # Prerequistes

 Make sure you are following the instructions below on a host running Windows 8.1 and higher or Windows Server 2016 RTM.
 Additionally, make sure you have
 Co-Administrator or an Azure Organizational Account with access to an existing Azure Subsciption.
+A solid understanding of PowerShell is highly recommended.

 # Deploy Azure Automation Resources using PowerShell Script